nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Extensions**

 *  1a.
-The user does not input a specific command
+The user does not input a specific command.

    * 1a1.
 TAPA provides the list of all available commands